sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-error-cause.md

 🔧 *This rule is [auto-fixable](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems).*
 <!-- /RULE_NOTICE -->

-Prefer specifying old error as `cause` option where rethrowing the error.
+Prefer specifying old error as `cause` option when rethrowing the error.

 This rule also supports custom error classes in addition to built-in ones.
 In this case, this rule assumes the last argument of the constructor is object able to receive `cause` property.